sok-og-skriv/sok-og-skriv-web/docs/en/searching/searching-techniques.md

 ## Free text searching

 Free text searching, or search for text words, is the most common way to search.
-Your search terms are matched towards the reference content, i.e. words in the title, the abstract, and keywords.
+Your search terms are matched towards content of the reference, i.e. words in the title, the abstract, and keywords.
 Consequently, when you do a free text search, it is important that you find the right level; not too spesific, and not too general.

 ::: eksempel Example
 If you do a free text search on the word "preschool", you will find documents with the word "preschool" in the title, abstract, or as a keyword.
 Because different terms can be used for the same phenomenon, it is important to use multiple search terms.
 Words such as kindergarten, daycare, nursery school, etc. are all synonyms that can be used in a text about the preschool level.
 :::

-Alternative to free text searching is search where you search via a controlled vocabulary or thesaurus of which ar e spesific for a database, also called a **subject heading search** internlenke.
+Alternatively, or additonal, to free text searching, you can search via a subject dictionary (also called thesaurus) also called a **subject heading search** internlenke.

 ### Phrase searching

-If your search term consists of more than one word, such as adapted education, you need to use quotation marks when searching: "adapted education".
-You then search for adapted education, and not adapted and education as two separate words.
+If your search term consists of more than one word, such as inclusive education, you need to use quotation marks when searching: "inclusive education".
+When applying quotation marks, you search for **inclusive education** as a phrase, and not inclusive and education as two separate words.

 ### Truncation